+The schemes in the district that have been captured on the MANZI system and a summary of the infrastructure under consideration, as well as a rough estimate of the value of assets.
+These figures will be refined over time once the asset management system has been rolled out.
 The system currently comprises mostly asset data and work is being done to develop operational and maintenance procedures for the assets, which will guide the activities for the ongoing upkeep of asset conditions.
 Assessments have already been done on certain issues related to asset management.
 Additional refinement on issues such as human resources; materials, tools, equipment, and transport; budget; asset information; risk management; and reporting.